signals-protocol/signals-breakout-programs/programs/range-bet-program/math-core/GUIDE.md

 # Range Bet Math Core - TypeScript/JavaScript Guide

-This document explains how to use the `range-bet-math-core` npm package in TypeScript/JavaScript environments.
-This package is a WASM implementation of the core mathematical library for the Signals Breakout Contracts protocol.
+This guide explains how to use the `range-bet-math-core` npm package in JavaScript/TypeScript applications.

 ## Installation